 Structure of the organisation

 Vegan Australia was formed in 2012 by a group of passionate vegans from around Australia.
 It incorporated in 2014 as a registered non-profit charity and is independent of other vegan organisations, which allows all groups to do what they do best but also work together on campaigns when appropriate.
-A board of directors ensures that the operational work of Vegan Australia advances its aims and objectives.
+A board of directors ensures that the operational work of Vegan Australia advances its aims and objectives, as specified in section 3 of the constitution.

 Vegan Australia has a number of expert advisory boards with both local and international members, covering areas such as rights, nutrition, food products, health, legal matters, the environment, festivals, fitness and youth.
 By maintaining a body of experts in their field who are willing to speak to the media, Vegan Australia is able to respond quickly to issues as they arise.
 Vegan Australia also encourages the formation of regional branches and special interest groups.

 Vegan Australia obtains funds from donations, licence fees for the Vegan Australia Certified program, grants from other vegan, animal, progressive and philanthropic organisations and the sale of goods and services.
 Vegan Australia plans to apply for grants from health and environment government departments to promote a healthy and sustainable vegan diet.
-Financial reports for the last five years are available here.
+The latest financial reports can be found here.

 Our activities are guided by the founding principles of the organisation which are set out in the Vegan Australia Vision Statement.
 The vision given in that document is: